AWS Robotics Blog

 Shaun Kirby

-Shaun Kirby is a Principal Customer Delivery Architect at AWS, specializing in the Internet of Things (IoT).
-He helps customers excel with cloud technologies, diving deep into their challenges and opportunities to pioneer game changing solutions across industries.
-Prior to AWS he led rapid prototyping and an IoT showcase at Cisco.
-He is a trusted advisor to technology executives, with roots in large scale systems architecture and integration.
-Shaun is passionate about how robotics can bring breakthrough improvements in the quality of life.
+Shaun Kirby is a Principal Enterprise Architect at AWS, specializing in the Internet of Things (IoT) and Robotics for the Automotive and Manufacturing industries.
+He helps customers excel with cloud technologies, diving deep into their challenges and opportunities to pioneer game changing solutions.
+Prior to AWS he led rapid prototyping and an IoT showcase at Cisco and has roots in large scale systems integration.